Non-Asymptotic Bounds for the $\ell_{\infty}$ Estimator in Linear Regression with Uniform Noise: Discussion

 \section{Discussion}

 In this paper we presented some non-asymptotic bounds on the Chebyshev estimator in linear regression with uniform errors.
 In addition we demonstrated that under certain assumptions Chebyshev's LASSO can strictly dominate the usual LASSO.
 As we remarked our approach is immediately extendible to symmetric bounded noise, and with a little more effort can be extended to asymmetric noise as well.
 There are a lot of interesting open questions.
 Unlike the asymptotic approach in \cite{knight2017asymptotic}, our analysis does not rest on the epi-convergence techniques; however, it is interesting whether such epi-convergence techniques could be directly turned into finite sample results.
-It is also very interesting whether one can improve the dimension dependent constants we provided in our examples after Theorem \ref{lemma:wendel_v3}.

-Next, we discuss the lower bounds.
-As it stands, our Theorem \ref{theorem:lower_bound} does not produce a matching lower bound to the bound in Theorem \ref{ball:in:convex:hull:follows:rate} under standard Gaussian design, e.g. On the other hand the simulation studies in Section \ref{sim:section} strongly suggest that Chebyshev's estimator behaves very closely to our upper bound in this case.
-This opens the question of whether one can improve the lower bound of Theorem \ref{theorem:lower_bound}, or if not, do there exist better estimators than the Chebyshev estimator for such a design.